wxWidgets/wxWidgets/docs/readme.txt

-wxWidgets 3.2.0 Release Notes
+wxWidgets 3.3.0 Release Notes
 =============================

-Welcome to the new stable release of wxWidgets, a free and open source cross-platform C++ framework for writing advanced GUI applications using native controls.
+Welcome to the latest release of wxWidgets, a free and open source cross-platform C++ framework for writing advanced GUI applications using native controls.